 If you haven’t embraced seasonal eating yet, let me share all the reasons why it’s so great.
-In addition to sharing what’s in season in winter, I’m also sharing an organized list of winter recipes based on ingredient here – it’s a sustainably simple roundup of tastiness!
+In addition to sharing winter fruits and vegetables, I’m also sharing an organized list of winter recipes based on ingredient here – it’s a sustainably simple roundup of tastiness!

 I’m often asked what’s the first step to living sustainably.
 The thing is – many people are interested in sustainability but have no idea where to start.